 - Chowder features a parody of the King of the Cosmos from Katamari Damacy.
 The other characters don't seem to acknowledge him, though, much less worship him.

 - In one episode of Beavis And Butthead, the titular characters meet God (or at least someone claiming to be him).
 In addition to slipping pop cultural references into his sermons, he's eventually revealed to be not too different from the duo themselves, watching porn and having a very similar laugh.

 - Apparently he finds what they did at the church in Beavis & Butt-Head Do America sucks.

-- Princess Celestia and Princess Luna are not explicitely referred to as deities, but they control the sun and moon respectively and both seem to be immortal, so they might as well be.
-The former has enough of a trickster streak in her that she is not above pranking overly servile subjects or ruining a boring fancy dance because it's too boring, while the latter is an adorkable Fish Out of Temporal Water who gets unusually excited at so much as doing good in a carnival game for foals.
+- My Little Pony: Friendship Is Magic: Princess Celestia and Princess Luna are not explicitly referred to as deities, but they control the sun and moon respectively and both seem to be immortal, so they might as well be.
+The former has enough of a trickster streak in her that she is not above pranking overly servile subjects or ruining a boring fancy dance because it's too boring, while the latter is an adorkable Fish out of Temporal Water who gets unusually excited at so much as doing good in a carnival game for foals.

 - The Flying Spaghetti Monster.
 According to The Gospel of the Flying Spaghetti Monster, He spent most of creation being drunk (or hung over), accidentally created land twice (due to being drunk and hung over), and generally rushed the whole thing.
 Due to the overwhelming amount of errors in creation, his followers have introduced the notion of "Unintelligent Design," a theory stating that, while omnipotent, the Creator isn't necessarily very bright.